nadigerdivya/Interview_Questions/README.md

 9. What is async and await?
 10. Difference between async/await and promises.
 11. Puzzels on async, await and promises.
 12. What is Event loop?
+A: Its an concurrency module.
+(Talk about it)
 13. What is this?
 Puzzels on this.
 14. What is array destructuring?
 15. Javascript design patterns.